loicveyssiere/distributed-moleculer/README.md

 ### Status

-- `input`: The task is only created
+- `INPUT`: The task is only created
-- `output`: The task is finished and processed
+- `OUTPUT`: The task is finished and processed
-- `work`: A resource is allocated to compute the task
+- `WORK`: A resource is allocated to compute the task
-- `error`: The task raised an error in its last trial
+- `ERROR`: The task raised an error in its last trial
-- `wait`: A parent task that is waiting for its children
+- `WAIT`: A parent task that is waiting for its children
-- `complete`: A parent task where all subtasks are finished (output) and is ready for processing (merge all children)
+- `COMPLETE`: A parent task where all subtasks are finished (output) and is ready for processing (merge all children)

 ### Technical stack